glkdrlgkrlzflnjkgh/Simulating-Anxiety-In-An-AI/README.md

+[IMPORTANT]
+This repository is ABANDONED.
+I am no longer working on it.
+Further issues and PRs (if any) will be closed as not planned.

 # Simulating Anxiety in an AI
 *A reinforcement learning experiment in emotional realism* This project simulates an AI agent navigating a high-pressure environment where stress is punished and panic ends the episode.
 It's a critique of how real-world systems treat neurodivergent behavior — not with empathy, but with termination logic.